-Can you imagine getting a phone call from a random friend saying “Hey, we have a job opening at my work and we thought you would be a great fit.
-You just need to show up, and we will tell you what to do!”?
+Are you a potential board member for a nonprofit in your community?
+Imagine getting a phone call from a random friend saying “Hey, we have a job opening at my work and we thought you would be a great fit.
+You just need to show up, and we will tell you what to do!”
 While that call might be exciting, or at the very least intriguing, you would expect quite a bit more information before accepting the offer.

 - Would you ever expect to secure a new job without filling out an application and background check?

 - Would you accept a job offer without reviewing the job description?

 - Would you expect to know how many hours per week you are expected to work and what your hourly wage or annual salary will be?

 - Would you request a tour of the company or a conversation with your potential supervisor?

 Becoming a potential board member for a nonprofit organization is a big commitment.
 A potential board member should be approached by both the board of directors and the board candidate with the same consideration a new job offer would.